 18. Balbo Beard

 If you’re trying to grow longer facial hair on your chin, then the Balbo Beard style with curly mustache may be your new look.
 This style is easy to grow it out and maintain and it just look crazy cool.

 This full beard tapers at the edges, but it’s fuller around the lower parts of the chin (like the ducktail).
 This leads up to your thinner areas in the hollows of your cheeks.
 Lines are cut and trim under the cheeks to the ear.

 Many consider the taper similar to a beard fade.
 They are different.

 20. Barely There Beard

-You can maintain thick stubble with a short back and side cut.
-If you have short hair on the sides of your head, then it will make your face look a bit more square and put emphasis on your cheeks.
+You can grow and maintain a heavy stubble with ease.
+I like this look in the summer and helps make your face look a bit more square with emphasis on your cheeks.

 The Yeard Beard is the ultimate in full beard growth.
 Grow your beard out for 1 full year and be the envy of all other beards.